 Zen Meditation

 1. Posture: Sit on a cushion or chair with your back straight but not rigid.
-Keep your eyes half-open, gaze resting about 3 feet in front of you.
+Keep your eyes half-open, your gaze resting about 6 feet in front of you.

 2. Hands: Place your hands in your lap, forming the “cosmic mudra” – left hand on top of right, palms up, thumbs touching to form an oval.

 3. Breath: Focus on your breath.
 Don’t try to control it, just observe its natural rhythm.
-Count each exhale from one to ten, then start over.
+Try counting each exhale from, one to ten, then start over.

 4. Mind: When thoughts arise, don’t engage with them.
 Simply acknowledge their presence and return your focus to counting breaths.